lex-node/governance/constitution/constitution.md

   * **Transfers:** transferring funds to addresses that facilitate the above
   * **Agreements:** formal understandings of Contributor relationships, including non-financial in nature
 * **Pocket Improvement Proposal (PIP):** proposals to upgrade any facet of the Pocket Network, including Protocol Upgrades and Governance Upgrades
-* **Pocket Core:** at each relevant time, the most up-to-date official release of the Official Golang Implementation of the Pocket Network Protocol available at  https://github.com/pokt-network/pocket-core, without any modification thereto.
+* **Pocket Core:** at each relevant time, the most up-to-date official release of the Official Golang Implementation of the Pocket Network Protocol available at  https://github.com/pokt-network/pocket-core, without any modification thereto
 * **Pocket Development Company:** Pocket Network Inc., a Delaware corporation.
+* **Pocket Development Fund:** the aggregate amount of POKT DevFund Awards on deposit with and controlled by the Council Smart Contract
 * **Pocket Network:** the network recognized as having "netid: mainnet" by [any of][at least a majority of] the following seed nodes:
     * b3d86cd8ab4aa0cb9861cb795d8d154e685a94cf@seed1.testnet.pokt.network:26656
     * 17ca63e4ff7535a40512c550dd0267e519cafc1a@seed2.testnet.pokt.network:26656